coursemaster44/Section-7/README.md

 Click on Save changes

 **Step 17.
 Click on Create Deployment**
-- keep Deployment group as it is
+- No change in Deployment group
 - Revision type - My application is stored in Amazon S3
 - Revision location - Paste the S3 URI